Arrest Internal Corrosion in Amine Process Equipment with IGS HVTS Cladding Systems

 Worldwide On-Site Corrosion Protection of Amine Vessels

-IGS’s ability to provide advanced protection to critical process equipment such as amine columns reduces production losses, which is a key cost factor for any client.
-The use of high nobility corrosion resistant alloys (CRA) applied with the IGS HVTS process is deemed more economical when compared to weld overlay and column replacement strategies (non-metallic coatings are typically not considered due to their inability to reliably achieve a three-year run cycle in this corrosive environment).
+IGS provides advanced protection to critical process equipment such as amine treaters reduces production losses, which is a key cost factor for a refinery.
+The use of high nobility corrosion resistant alloys applied with the IGS HVTS process is deemed more economical when compared to weld overlay and column replacement strategies (non-metallic coatings are typically not considered due to their inability to reliably achieve a three-year run cycle in this corrosive environment).
 When you take into consideration the duration of the IGS HVTS repair solution and reduced future maintenance due to the elimination of recurring corrosion, significant value in millions to tens of millions of dollars has been realized by clients by adopting this technology.